 You blast your target with sticky elemental lava.
 Make a ranged spell attack against the target.
-On a hit, the target is affected by the spell, taking 2d6 fire damage.
-At the beginning of every round, the caster must succeed on a spell attack roll to affect the target again.
+On a hit, the target is affected by the spell, taking 2d6 points of fire damage.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the target suffers additional half damage (+50%) from any Elemental Shock spell you cast.
+Also, so long as the spell is active, the target suffers additional half damage (+50%) from any elemental shock spell you cast.
 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

 Heightened.
 The damage increases by one dice per spell level above 2nd.

 Special.
-If the victim of this spell is targeted with any water or cold spell or effect, the lava solidifies, inflicting the chilled condition increased damage from elemental shock.
+If the victim of this spell is exposed to at least 1 pint of water or subject to an effect that deals cold damage, then the target also suffers from the chilled condition for the duration of the sigil, as the lava solidifies.

 Casting Time: 1 action